OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Vector of UserData.Each key/value pair will be added as a primitive attribute of the mesh.</p>
+        <p class="scene-class-attr-comment">Vector of UserData.Each key/value pair will be added as a primitive attribute of the mesh.</p>

     </p>